jamulussoftware/jamuluswebsite/README.md

 To edit an individual file, you can use the Github web interface or make a fork of the Jamulus repository (button at [top right here](https://github.com/jamulussoftware/jamuluswebsite)).
 In your fork, you can edit multiple website pages (or of course use git on the command line if you prefer).
 When you are done, create a pull request that we will review, translate and publish in the next release.

+### Viewing the website offline

-To view the website offline on your own machine, you will need to clone it locally and use [Jekyll](https://jekyllrb.com/) to build it.
-Please ask in [Discussions](https://github.com/jamulussoftware/jamulus/discussions) for help with this if necessary.
+To view the website offline on your own machine, you will need to [use Jekyll](https://jekyllrb.com/) to build it.
+You can find instructions on installing Jekyll and building the website [here](https://docs.github.com/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll?platform=linux).
+The easiest way is to make a pull request with your changes, click on the "Checks" tab of your pull request, on the right click on "Artifacts" and download the zipped website file.
+Unzip it (twice), cd into the extracted folder and run `bundle exec jekyll serve`.
+Type `http://127.0.0.1:4000/` into your browser's address bar and you should see the website.
+Please [ask in Discussions](https://github.com/jamulussoftware/jamulus/discussions) for help with this if necessary.

 ## Formatting and style